Frequently Asked Questions About The IC Diet

 It’s true.
 Coffee helps millions of people have a comfortable bowel movement in the morning but so can a good breakfast.
 The bowel works via a “food in, poop out” process, also known as peristalsis.
 When you eat, gentle muscle contractions progress through the bowel to move food along and eventually out.
 In fact, it’s actually pretty difficult to have a bowel movement before you eat or drink in the morning.
 Eating and drinking triggers peristalsis.
 Thus, it’s better to have a good breakfast followed with a mug of something hot to get that started.
 Because caffeine makes my heart race, I now drink Dandy Blend®, a caffeine free herbal coffee that is rich, flavorful and helps stimulate a good bowel movement.
 If you must have coffee, try a low acid coffee, such as Bella Rosa, Simpatico or Tyler’s!
 You can find them in the ICN Shop!

 “I’ve lived on junk food.
 It’s what I’ve always eaten but now it hurts.
 What can I do?”

 For some patients, a diagnosis of IC is a wake up call.
 Your body is saying that it’s been hurt and needs your attention.
 Junk food is just that, junk.
 It has little nutritional value and will not give your body the essential nutrients it needs to heal and function normally.
 The pain of IC can be a powerful source of motivation to eat better.
-Don’t waste years like IC patient Judy who I mentioned in our introduction.
-She suffered needlessly because of her addiction to coffee and soda.
+Don’t waste years like IC patient Judy who suffered needlessly because of her addiction to coffee and soda.
 Instead ask yourself “How can I help a wound in my bladder heal?”
 Then focus on those foods that aren’t irritating.
 You can find a full list of bladder friendly foods here!

 “I’m not a cook.
 I don’t really know how to cook, what should I do?”

 You’re missing out on a wonderful hobbie.
-The good news is that cookbooks like this will give you lots of fun recipes to play with.
+We have several cookbooks that will give you lots of fun recipes to play with.
 Just experiment and look for flavors that you enjoy.
 It takes trial and error but you can do it.
-You’ll also find some fabulous recipes in the IC Cookbooks and cruising Pinterest where you can see great pictures of what it will look like.
-Also, look for classes at local kitchen stores (i.e. Sur La Table) or community colleges.
-We all have to start somewhere and classes are a great way to meet other people!
+You’ll also find some fabulous recipes in the I